Tracked price checks

 The interesting part: lighter AND more powerful, yet a lower Score

-The Hightail pulls off something unusual: it's both more powerful (32 vs 22.5 kW) and lighter (235 vs 280 lb) than the Storm Bee, giving it clearly the better power-to-weight and the more aggressive feel.
-On raw performance, it wins.
+The Hightail pulls off something unusual: it's more powerful (32 vs 22.5 kW), lighter (235 vs 280 lb), and faster (~75 vs 68.3 mph) than the Storm Bee, giving it clearly the better power-to-weight and the more aggressive feel.
+On raw performance it wins outright — and by more than we previously said, since we corrected the Storm Bee's top speed down from a widely-repeated 75 mph to Sur-Ron's own published figure in July 2026.

 The core matchup